crate/croud/docs/commands/organizations.rst

 ``organizations credits``
 =========================

+Credits represent a pre-paid amount of money that can be used to pay for CrateDB Cloud resources.
+They can be created by superusers and applied to any organization, and are typically used for free trials or promotional credits.

 .. argparse::
    :module: croud.__main__
    :func: get_parser
    :prog: croud
    :path: organizations credits
    :nosubcommands:
+   :nodescription:

 ``organizations credits list``
 ------------------------------

-Lists all credits for a given organization.

-Credits represent a pre-paid amount of money that can be used to pay for CrateDB Cloud resources.
-They can be created by superusers and applied to any organization, and are typically used for free trials or promotional credits.

 .. note::